 Applicants must have a minimum cumulative GPA of 3.0 and a minimum science GPA of 3.0 on a 4.0 grading scale in order for your application to be considered.
 Successful applicants in the past have typically had both cumulative and science GPAs of 3.4 or higher, GRE score (verbal, quantitative, and analytical) in the 40th percentile or higher in each of the three categories, and letters of recommendation from individuals with which the applicant has had a professional working relationship in a healthcare field.
 Greater consideration will be given to applicants with prior patient-contact experience.

 Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, maturity, integrity, altruistic attitude and commitment to a PA career.
 Interviews are conducted on the Nova Southeastern University, Fort Lauderdale, Florida, campus and are by invitation only.
 Interviews are usually held during the months of October through March.

 Supplemental Application Form

 Once the CASPA application has been received by Nova Southeastern University, supplemental application will be made available online.
-Your complete supplemental application must be received no later than January 31, 2014, in order to be considered for admission for the June entering class.
+Your complete supplemental application must be received no later than February 15th in order to be considered for admission for the June entering class.
 Once we receive the GRE scores, the supplemental application, and the $50 fee, your file will be reviewed by the admissions counselor.
 Applicants will not be considered for possible interview until all of these requirements have been received.

 College Math - 3 semester hours (sh.)

 English (including 3 sh of English Composition - 6 sh)

-- Humanities/Arts - 3 sh.
+Humanities/Arts - 3 sh.

-- Social Sciences - 9 sh.
+Social Sciences - 9 sh.

-- General Chemistry (I & II) including laboratory - 8 sh.
+General Chemistry (I & II) including laboratory - 8 sh.

-- Microbiology including laboratory - 4 sh.
+Microbiology including laboratory - 4 sh.

-- General biology and lab OR Zoology including laboratory - 4 sh.
+General biology and lab OR Zoology including laboratory - 4 sh.

-- Human Anatomy including laboratory - 4 sh.
+Human Anatomy including laboratory - 4 sh.

-- Human Physiology including laboratory - 4 sh.
+Human Physiology including laboratory - 4 sh.

-- Note: If taking A&P combined; must take both A&P I & II
+Note: If taking A&P combined; must take both A&P I & II

 Biochemistry or Organic Chemistry - 3 sh.

 Genetics - 3 sh.

 Note: Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours (sh) of study from a regionally accredited college or university in the United States.
 Of these 18 semester hours: 3 sh must be in English Composition, English Literature, and Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant's choosing (excluding physical education).

-All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test to the EPS, attention Physician Assistant Admissions.
-NSU's school code is 5522.
-The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of January 31.
+All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test through the CASPA application portal.
+The program's CASPA GRE is 0947.
+The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of February 15.
 Applications will not be considered complete without GRE scores.
 If multiple exams have been taken, only the most recent GRE scores will be considered.